AC-Refiner: Efficient Arithmetic Circuit Optimization Using Conditional Diffusion Models: Introduction

-In this paper, we aim to address the limitation of existing learning-based arithmetic circuit optimization, leveraging recent advancement of generative models.
-To this end, we propose \textbf{\papername{}}, which employs conditional diffusion models~\cite{sohl2015deep,ho2020denoising,song2020denoising} for the comprehensive and efficient optimization of multipliers, as shown in Fig.~\ref{fig:analogy}. \begin{itemize} \item \textbf{Circuit Generation:} Unlike VAEs, which generate arithmetic circuit designs in a single inference step, diffusion models employ an \textit{iterative inference process}.
-Starting from a random initial design, they progressively refine the structure, ensuring close adherence with design constraints.
+In this paper, we aim to address the limitations of existing learning-based arithmetic circuit optimization by leveraging recent advancements of generative models.
+To this end, we propose \textbf{\papername{}}, which employs conditional diffusion models~\cite{sohl2015deep,ho2020denoising,song2020denoising} for the comprehensive and efficient optimization of multipliers, as shown in Fig.~\ref{fig:analogy}.
+The key contributions of \papername{} are summarized as follows: \begin{itemize} \item \textbf{Circuit Generation:} Unlike VAEs, which generate arithmetic circuit designs in a single inference step, diffusion models employ an \textit{iterative inference process}.
+Starting from a random initial design, they progressively refine the structure, ensuring close adherence to design constraints.
 Incorporated with proper legalization procedures, diffusion models allow \papername{} to deliver valid and diverse candidate designs. \item \textbf{Guided Optimization:} To achieve efficient optimization, \papername{} introduces \textit{conditional sampling mechanism} to explore high-potential designs.
 Specifically, \papername{} adopts neural cost predictors whose gradient steer the inference process toward promising outcomes.
-Additionally, \papername{} leverages discovered high-quality designs to fine-tune the models, which facilitates focused exploration near Pareto frontier. \end{itemize}
+Additionally, \papername{} leverages discovered high-quality designs to fine-tune the models, which facilitates focused exploration near the Pareto frontier. \end{itemize}

 We apply \papername{} to the comprehensive optimization of multipliers, covering both compressor trees and carry-propagate adders.
 Our experimental results show that \papername{} discovers multipliers that Pareto-dominate all baseline methods at various bit-widths, achieving reductions of up to 15\% in delay and 10\% in area, respectively.
 The effectiveness of \papername{} is further validated through implementing multipliers within systolic arrays, highlighting its practical applicability in real-world designs.
 We extensively ablate the proposed techniques, including gradient-guided sampling and model fine-tuning, and demonstrate their effectiveness for improving optimization efficiency.